karollynecosta/aws_solutions_architect-associate/README.md

 		Producers(App, Client, SDK, KPL, Kinesis Agent) --> Send Record (partition key + DAta Blob (up to 1MB)) 1MB/sec or 1K msg/sec per shard
 		--> Kinesis Data Steams scale the shards(blocos) --> send to Consumers(Apps, Lambda, Kinesis Data Firehose, Kinesis Data Analytics) 2MB/sec per shard
-		Billing is per shard provisioned, can have as many shards as you want Retention between 1 dai to 365 days
+		Billing is per shard provisioned, can have as many shards as you want Retention between 1 day to 365 days
 		Ability to reprocess(replay) data
 		Once data is inserted in Kinesis, it can't be deleted (immutability) DAta that shares the same partition goes to the same shard (ordering)